Families Connect at Quimby Country

 Matt will be offering free introductory fly fishing classes every week.
 He can also point you to the best nearby fishing spots.
 And he can arrange for full or half-day guided fishing trips to nearby lakes and rivers.

-Chef Tessa will be happy to turn your catch into dinner for your family and friends.
+Our chef will be happy to turn your catch into dinner for your family and friends.
 If it’s a catch you’re particularly proud of, we can even recommend a local taxidermist.

 A Little Piece of Heaven